dmh247365/javascript-detailed/Callbacks/readme.md

 &nbsp;
 ![cb2-svg](cb2.svg)

-So walking through what happens:-
+So walking through the code in detail:-

 ### Frame1
 ![frame1-svg](Frame1.svg)

 1. The global execution context (GEC) is created by default, and is put on the base of the `Call Stack`.

-2. The JS parses xxxxxxxxx
+2. Now because `global` is top of the Call Stack a global execution context is created, which consists of two areas, one being the JS thread of execution area and the other being the memory associated with the execution context.
+   Into global memory is loaded the variables and their values, example the variable `multiplyBy2` is loaded and its value is a function, so all the function code is loaded in.

-3. The variable `result` is declared, but at this stage it has not been assigned a value so its unitialised.
+3. The variable `result` is declared, but at this stage it has not been assigned a value so its `unitialised`.

+So in summary:-
+The variable on line 11 and the functions on lines 1 & 9 are loaded into the `global memory`. xxxxxxx is this hoisting??? xxxxxxx awaiting the JS thread of execution to start.

 ### Frame2
 ![frame2-svg](Frame2.svg)

-Now the JS parser starts going through the code line by line.
+Now the JS parser starts going through the code from top to bottom, on line 11 it comes across a call to execute the `copyArrayAndManipulate` function, so the following occurs:-

-1. Onto the `Call Stack` is placed the `copyArrayAndManipulate()` function.
+1. The `copyArrayAndManipulate()` function is placed on the `Call Stack`.

-2. This creates an execution context, which our JS single thread of excution now steps into.
+2. This then creates an execution context and populates its corresponding local memory with:- the variable `array`, whose value is an array of three integers and comes from the first argument passed in. the variable `instructions`, whose value is a function which comes from the second argument passed in (multiplyBy2 function). the variable `output` which is a blank array, which is derived from within the function block.

 Everytime a function is executed an execution context for that function is created (FEC), which basically means it creates a local execution context and local memory allocation to store variables, parameters and function declarations.

-3. The function has two arguments an array & multiplyBy2
-   .1 - the array is `[ 1, 2, 3 ]`
-   .2 - multiplyBy2 is a function, so the whole `function` is passed in.

-4. So in the local memory of the execution context we xx

 ### Frame3
 ![frame3-svg](Frame3.svg)

-this is a challenge
+1. - The `TOE` hits line 3 the `for statement`, and sets up a loop three expressions (initial, conditional & increment).

 ### Frame3-0
 ![fram3-0-svg](Frame3-0.svg)